isomerpages/nlb-biblioasia/_podcast/Episode 11/Transcript.md

 How did you find out about her?
 She wasn't buried there.

 Janice <br>
 She survived the war, but her husband didn't.
-So I think for Madam Cheng...
-I think I read about her in the book by the architect, I think it's just a very compelling and very moving account that really demonstrates the kind of far-reaching effect of the war – that, yes, there were people who died, but then there were also the people who...
+I think I read about her [Madam Cheng] in the book by the architect, I think it's just a very compelling and very moving account that really demonstrates the kind of far-reaching effect of the war – that, yes, there were people who died, but then there were also the people who...
 The family members who survived and had to live on with the pain of that loss.

 Jimmy <br>
 Actually, you mentioned, I think, in your article that during the opening of the Kranji War Cemetery, that's how people got to know about her – because she broke down and started crying, right?